dylannevans/LiveJournal/identity.md

 # What it means to be human
 If you depend on someone and you only care for their physical wellbeing, how is that any different than a savvy zookeeper ensuring the health of their animals?
 How is it different than ensuring the health of a slave?
 In each case, their good health benefits you - the first because a sick animal doesn't sell tickets very well, and the second because a sick slave has diminished output.

-Some people say that they sometimes wish they had been born a golden retriever living with an upper-middle-class family.
+Some people wish they had been born a golden retriever living with an upper-middle-class family.
 It would be a pretty sweet gig: programmed from birth to be all-loving and enthusiastic, every physical need taken care of, no expectations, and no struggle.

 But it would be life on rails.
 No struggle, no expectations, and no growth.
 Everyone knows how your life will go.